steeef/hubot-rundeck/README.md

 This is a pretty opinionated solution that we use internally.
 It's strictly designed to post to slack via the API and it uses our notion of wrapping EVERYTHING with a role.
 All of our plugins automatically use brain storage as well.
-To be able to execute anything with hubot, you have to be a `rundeck_admin` role user.
+To be able to execute anything with hubot, you have to be a `rundeck_admin` role user (per the `hubot-auth` plugin).

+`HUBOT_RUNDECK_URL` should be set to the root URL of your Rundeck server, not including the path to the current api version.
+**NOTE**: Currently relying on Rundeck API version 12.

 You should be able to tease out the rundeck API stuff specifically.